 Starting your Research

-Start with a question about a utopian idea(l) or community -- something you want to know more about.
+Start with a question about a subject, technology, medium -- something you want to know more about.

 - Identify the main concepts in in your question

 - Think about and note synonyms for those concepts that you can use in future searches.
 You will always be looking for other words to use to describe the ideas your researching.
 Often these may be words tht we no longer use

 - Look for books in the library's catalog using the search terms you've collected in a Keyword search.
 Make note of the Subject Headings at the bottom of the record of books that look like they cover the topic you're interested in.
 Click on those subject headings to find other books on the same subject.

 - Broaden your search to other libraries' collections in ConnectNY.
 Use the subject headings and keywords you've collected to find more books.

 - Now go to the Library's Databases list and, from the drop-down menu, choose the subject area that seems most appropriate to your question, e.g., Art History, Historical Studies, Science, Technology and Society, .

 - This will generate a list of databases that should have articles (or point you to articles with citations) on your topic.